rajputs37/react-solid-signals/README.md

 ```

-`memosizedData` is also a signal and have the 2 getters `{ jsx, value }`.
+`memosizedData` is also a signal and have the same two getters `{ jsx, value }`.
 The memosizedData signal will be updated only when the counter signal is changed.